-Getting some extra sleep and relaxation, both physical and emotional, would help fighting queasy moments.
+Getting some extra sleep and relaxation, both physical and emotional, would help to fight queasy moments.

 11. Do not rush out of the bed

-Taking your sweet time getting out of the bed may work for you fighting morning sickness.
+Taking your sweet time getting out of bed may work for you fighting morning sickness.

 12. Do not stress

 Stress increases nausea, heartburn, and causes discomfort.
 Easing the stress would help ease the morning sickness.